ravaga/context.Orion-LD/README.md

 `docker run fiware/orion-ld:latest` or even better: use [docker compose](https://github.com/FIWARE/context.Orion-LD/blob/develop/docker/docker-compose.yml) to run it.

-The use of the "latest" tag is not recommended, as it keeps changing.
+The use of the "latest" tag is **NOT RECOMMENDED**, as it keeps changing.
+Please don't use it.
+It's solely meant for internal fortesting.
-Much better would be to use the newest non-changing tag and stick to it until you have need for some newer feature/fix and then change to a newer non-changing tag.
+Thge recommendation is to use the newest fixed tag you find and stick to it until you have need for some newer feature/fix and then change to that newer fixed tag.
-Every merged pull request results in a new non-changing tag in dockerhub.
+Every merged pull request results in a new fixed tag in dockerhub.

 Please note that for production and/or performance implementations, there is a thorough guide for that right [here](https://github.com/FIWARE/load-tests)

-If you instead want to use a more stable image, the latest release (as of January 2024) is [1.5.1](https://github.com/FIWARE/context.Orion-LD/releases/tag/1.5.1)
+If you want to use a more stable image, the latest release (as of January 2024) is [1.5.1](https://github.com/FIWARE/context.Orion-LD/releases/tag/1.5.1)

 ```console